Bus Priority Project page banner

 Bike & Scooter Programs

-Bird Provides the Bird Access program that offers unlimited 30-minute e-scooter rides for free to low-income riders that are enrolled, or are eligible to be enrolled, in government assistance programs.
+Bird provides the Bird Access program that offers unlimited 30-minute e-scooter rides for free to low-income riders who are enrolled, or are eligible to be enrolled, in government assistance programs.

-Spin Provides the Spin Access program, offering a variety of cheaper ride rates for e-bikes and e-scooters to users with limited incomes.
+Spin provides the Spin Access program, offering a variety of reduced ride rates for e-bikes and e-scooters to users with limited incomes.

 These red-painted dedicated bus lanes stand out to alert drivers that the lane is designated for buses only and allow for faster, safer bus service.